Unraveling the structure of $\Lambda$ hyperons with polarized $\Lambda\bar{\Lambda}$ pairs

 General systematic effects arise from the luminosity (1\% at each energy point \cite{BESIII:2017lkp}) and $\mathcal{B}_{1,2}$ \cite{Workman:2022ynf}.
 Systematic uncertainties specific to this analysis are evaluated for the relatively large samples at 2.396 GeV and 2.9 GeV \cite{Thoren:2022exe}, while obtained by linear interpolation or extrapolation in the remaining data points.
 Our analysis reveals small but non-negligible effects from differences at the sub-percent level in the result when varying the $\chi^2_{\rm{4C}}$ (double-tag) and $\Lambda$/$\Lambdabar$ momentum (single-tag) selection requirements.
 In addition, there is a small uncertainty of (0.1-0.8)\% in the $\Lambda$/$\Lambdabar$ reconstruction efficiency and above 2.9 GeV, a contribution of (0.5-1.2)\% from the $\Lambda\bar{\Sigma}^0$ background.
+The uncertainty from the ISR and VP corrections were evaluated by using a pQCD fit for the cross-section lineshape.
+The difference between the dipole and pQCD model results, (0.1-0.6)\%, is quoted as the uncertainty.
 Since the MC data used for the efficiency correction are generated with an angular distribution governed by $R$, the uncertainty in the input parameter $R$ will propagate to the cross-section.
 For energies above 2.9 GeV, this uncertainty is fairly large \textit{i.e.} (2.2-2.8)\%, while only within (0.6-1.4)\% below 2.9 GeV.
 The total systematic uncertainty is well below the statistical uncertainty in all data points except at 2.396 GeV, where it is of similar magnitude, see Table \ref{tab:AllCsNums_1}.

 Assuming that the dominant process is one-photon exchange ($e^+e^-\rightarrow\gamma^*\rightarrow \Lambda\bar{\Lambda}$), the effective form factor $G_{\text{eff}}(q^2)$ can be calculated: \begin{linenomath}